A Woman Crossed A Barrier To Get A Selfie With A Jaguar At A Phoenix Zoo, It Didn’t End Well

 — Wildlife World Zoo, Aquarium & Safari Park (@ZooWildlife) January 4, 2019

-While zoos are generally safe, on rare occasions there are problems.
-Last July, for example, a jaguar at New Orleans’ Audubon Zoo escaped its enclosure and killed several other animals, including three foxes, five alpacas and an emu.
-Fortunately the escape happened during off-hours, when no visitors were present.
+While zoos are generally safe, problems do arise on rare occasions.
+Last July, for example, a jaguar at New Orleans’ Audubon Zoo escaped its enclosure and killed several other animals, including three foxes, five alpacas, and an emu.
+Fortunately, the escape happened during off-hours, when no visitors were present.

 In fact, the majority of cases involving animal-on-human attacks at zoos occur when a patron disobeys the rules and crosses into enclosures.
-For example, as The L.A.
+For example, as the L.A.
 Times reported in 2014, a woman was injured when she walked into a giraffe enclosure, requiring ten stitches after the animal kicked her.